pycage/shellfish/doc/tutorial/levels.md

 ### mid - The Object-Oriented Layer

-The mid level provides an object-oriented toolkit of UI elements.
+The mid level provides an object-oriented toolkit of elements for UI and other purposes.

 This is an example of code using the mid level: